-- (a) Service delivery improvements the joint procurement is likely to facilitate improvements to organic waste processing services in the region through increased investment in services and facilities.
-This is also likely to provide innovations to services, as private service providers are better equipped to introduce technological improvements than some of the Councils. - (b) Development of local infrastructure the construction of new infrastructure, or upgrading of existing facilities, in the region is expected to attract additional organic waste from councils in the South East of Metropolitan Melbourne, particularly given the relative proximity and lessened traffic issues.
-This should allow for further investment locally and creation of associated local jobs. - (c) Improved waste management and recovery rates this will benefit the environment and public health in the affected communities by reducing the amount of organic waste that is sent to landfill, and increasing the rates of recovery for recoverable waste. - (d) Creation of jobs the joint procurement will maintain existing, and lead to new, local employment opportunities, including employment opportunities for disadvantaged sectors of the community, which will also lead to improved social outcomes.
-The likely move to more processing in the region should create jobs at the facilities that may be constructed or expanded, both during construction and when operating.
-Gippsland is a leader in FOGO processing (as mentioned below), and there may also be the opportunity for additional jobs that would come with being a centre for such activities and building on an existing reputation for high quality products.
+(a) Service delivery improvements - the joint procurement is likely to facilitate improvements to waste and resource recovery services in the region through increased investment in services and facilities.
+This is also likely to provide innovations to services, as private service providers are better equipped to introduce technological improvements than some of the Councils.

+- (b) Efficiency the joint procurement will lead to efficiency improvements and reduce transport costs by allowing service providers to potentially service multiple locations through combined programs. - (c) Improved waste management and recovery rates this will benefit the environment and public health in the affected communities by reducing the amount of waste that is sent to landfill, increasing the rates of recovery for recoverable waste. - (d) Creation of jobs the joint procurement will maintain existing and lead to new local employment opportunities, including employment opportunities for disadvantaged sectors of the community, which will also lead to improved social outcomes.
+The likely move to more processing in the region should create jobs at the facilities that may be constructed, both during construction and when operating.